mohsinnazakat1/whisk-image-generator/README.md

 # Whisk Image Generator

-This is a Django-based web application that uses the Whisk API to generate images from text prompts.
+This is a Django-based web application that uses the Whisk API to generate images from text prompts, both individually and in bulk.

 ## Setup